ctm/eus/README.md

-Writing this gave me a chance to play with a representation (but definitely not a generalized or even fast representation) of cards in Ruby, with an eye toward perhaps doing the same in Rust.
-I like what I've seen of Rust and Rust compiles to WebAssembly, so rewriting in Rust would be a fun step towards self-playing EUS.
+Writing this gave me a chance to play with a representation (but definitely not a generalized or even fast representation) of cards in ruby and Rust.
+I like what I've seen of rust and rust compiles to WebAssembly, so my rust port is a fun step towards self-playing EUS.

-Realistically, I'll probably only work on this in fits and starts and may never do anything with it now that I have a working solver.
+Realistically, I'll probably only work on this in fits and starts and may never do anything with it now that I have a working solver in both languages.

-## Stack Overflow
+## Stack Overflow in the ruby version

 FWIW, the file [boards/annoyingly_hard](boards/annoyingly_hard) is what inspired me to write this solver to begin with.
 I gave up trying to solve that one when I was revisiting EUS after having discovered Executor/DOS at archive.org.
-When I finally got the solver working, I asked it to solve that board and I got a stack overflow.
+When I finally got the ruby solver working, I asked it to solve that board and I got a stack overflow.
 On macOS 10.13.2 I was able to get around that problem by a combination of `ulimit -s 16384` and `RUBY_THREAD_VM_STACK_SIZE=4194304`:

 ```
 bash-3.2[master]$ ulimit -s 16384